MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Utility/Set-Variable.md

 Valid values are:

 - None: Sets no options. ("None" is the default.)
 - ReadOnly: Can be deleted.
-Cannot be not changed, except by using the Force parameter.
+Cannot be changed, except by using the Force parameter.
 - Constant: Cannot be deleted or changed.
 "Constant" is valid only when you are creating a variable.
 You cannot change the options of an existing variable to "Constant".
 - Private: The variable is available only in the current scope.
 - AllScope: The variable is copied to any new scopes that are created.